Deep listening, poetry readings, performance and more,

 01.09 at 5pm – 6.30pm, or-as-long-as-you-want-to stick-around

-The biodiversity crisis – On forgotten nature, space on Earth and new ways to grow food.
+The biodiversity crisis – On forgotten nature, space on Earth and insects as the protein source of the future

 Nature doesn’t have enough space, it’s squeezed by human activities and our production of food and animals and plants disappear at a disturbing rate.
 And yet it is everywhere, nature, and it finds it way around us and develops as soon as there is the slightest possibility for it.
 It is necessary to change our view on what nature is and how we use the space on earth that we share with other species, not least in the light of the growing global population.